-This not only helps them to feel a personal connection to the people they are helping but gives them a chance to see and learn how all their support helps local children and families who know they don’t have long together to live For the Now.
+This not only helps them to feel a personal connection to the people they are helping but gives them a chance to see and learn how all their support helps local children and families who know they don’t have long together.

 Volunteering days at the hospice are always popular so, to make sure as many people as possible get the chance to experience them, you may work alongside another team from another company.

 Alternatively, your team might like to spend the day at Chestnut Tree House’s Retail Distribution Centre in Worthing, sorting the wonderful donations that come into our shops.